 Providers - we're here for you.

 Welcome to the Transhealth Gender-Affirming Care Access Program (TGCAP)!
-TGCAP provides free provider-to-provider resources for healthcare providers licensed in the state of Massachusetts who have questions about the care of trans and gender-diverse patients.
+TGAP provides free provider-to-provider resources for healthcare providers licensed in the state of Massachusetts who have questions about the care of trans and gender-diverse patients.

 Funded through a grant from the Blue Cross Blue Shield Foundation, Transhealth has developed this innovative program to assist healthcare providers across Massachusetts with increasing their clinical knowledge and better equipping them to deliver compassionate, gender-affirming care.
 As an independent and comprehensive healthcare center in Massachusetts, Transhealth is proud to share our expertise to enhance the capacity of our state’s healthcare system to meet the needs of our trans and gender-diverse residents.